GuanceCloud/guance-docs/docs/en/logs/multi-index.md

 Into "Log"-"Index", click "Bind Index".
 Select SLS in the pop-up dialog box, fill in AccessKey ID/AccessKey Secret (AK/AKS for short), and automatically get Project and Logstore.
 The index name is the same as the Logstore name by default, or you can customize the edit name.
 After clicking "OK", the index binding can be completed, and you can view it by switching indexes in the "Explorer".

-For information on how to open the SLS storage solution, please refer to the document [Alibaba Cloud Market Launches Guance Cloud Exclusive Edition](../billing/commercial-aliyun-sls.md).
+For information on how to open the SLS storage solution, please refer to the document [Alibaba Cloud Market Launches Guance Exclusive Edition](../billing/commercial-aliyun-sls.md).

--If you are a commercial user of Guance Cloud, you can refer to the document [RAM Account Authorization](../billing/billing-method/sls-grant.md) to obtain AK/AKS for index binding;
+-If you are a commercial user of Guance, you can refer to the document [RAM Account Authorization](../billing/billing-method/sls-grant.md) to obtain AK/AKS for index binding;
--If you are a user of the exclusive version of Guance Cloud, you can directly use AK/AKS when opening the exclusive version for index binding.
+-If you are a user of the exclusive version of Guance, you can directly use AK/AKS when opening the exclusive version for index binding.
 For how to open the exclusive version, you can refer to the document [Alibaba Cloud Market opens the exclusive version of observation cloud](../billing/commercial-aliyun-sls.md);
--If you are an exclusive user of Guance Cloud and want to bind SLS log indexes under other Alibaba Cloud accounts, you can refer to the document [RAM Account Authorization](../billing/billing-method/sls-grant.md) to obtain AK/AKS for index binding.
+-If you are an exclusive user of Guance and want to bind SLS log indexes under other Alibaba Cloud accounts, you can refer to the document [RAM Account Authorization](../billing/billing-method/sls-grant.md) to obtain AK/AKS for index binding.

 ![](img/9.log_index_1.png)